JACKMCDONNELL/Talks/README.md

 - a worksheet used to help teach CCF Pediatric Hospital Medicine Fellows high-yield statistical concepts

 - a talk I gave the dermatology residents at CCF on urticaria/angioedema (9JAN2020)

+- a journal club I gave at CCF on epicutaneous peanut immunotherapy (15JAN2020)